The Uyghur PEN Centre stands for the rights of the Uyghur people, for their freedom of expression and freedom of write!

 Uyghur PEN is based in London, UK, but its board and members are scattered across the globe – particularly in Central Asia, northern Europe and North America.
 PEN International’s headquarter is based in London.

-Establishment of Uyghur PEN Centre
+Establishment of Uyghur PEN Centre and current leadership

 Photo caption: Kurash Kusen, a founding member of Uyghur PEN Centre, deceased on 29 October 2006.